+Writer's name:

-er's name:
+Peer reviewer's name:

-cer

-1. This essay is about

-2. Your main points in this essay
+This essay is about Your main points in this essay are

-are

-3. What I most liked about this essay
+3. What I most liked about this essay is

-is

-4. These three points struck me as your strongest:
+4. These three points struck me as your strongest:a.
+Point: -

-a.
-Point:

 Why:

 b.
-Point:
+Point: -

-Why:

 c.
-Point:
+Point: -

-Why:
+Why: -

-5 These places in your essay are not clear to me:
+5. These places in your essay are not clear to me:

 a.
 Where:

-Needs improvement because

 b.
 Where:

-Needs improvement because

 c.
 Where:

 Needs improvement because

-6. The one additional change you could make that would imp rove this essay significantly
+6. The one additional change you could make that would im is prove this essay significantly